CU-IOT-623-Winning-Camp/introduction-to-c-plus-plus-and-data-structures-PeanutBrainCalc/README.md

 -- If required try replacing the the file paths wherever mentioned in the code to approprite paths according to file location in your remote device.
 For example: The file "CreditCardRandomForestScript.py" contains the codeline: `df = pd.read_csv('./creditcard.csv')` .
 So Make sure that the creditcard.csv is either present directly in the project folder or replace './creditcard.csv 'part  with the complete appropriate url of this file specific to your device.

+-- please unzip the train zip file inside the vehicle-loan-default-prediction file and consider downloading the creditcard.csv from the Credit Card Fraud Detection on kaggle.

 ## Steps Involved in Creation of this Project:
 - Load the dataset